na-na-hi/renget/archive/pitanonbots.md

 Include the following data in your summary:

-Current Time: morning, afternoon, evening or night (choose one)

-Current location: Current location.
+Current Time: morning, afternoon, evening or night (choose one) Current location: Current location.

-Visited locations: Locations visited by {{user}} since the start of the chat.
+Visited locations: Locations visited by {{user}} since the start of the chat. (memorable moments in each location)

 Characters: A list of minor and major characters that have been encountered in the story and have potential for development or mention in further story.
 List their names and how {{user}} knows the character.
+List how long they have known {{user}}.

 Major Events: A list of major events and interactions with characters that occurred in the story and have potential for development or mention in further story.